Giorgi Giorgadze

 Giorgi Giorgadze (გიორგი გიორგაძე; born 10 October 1964) is a former Soviet, current Georgian chess Grandmaster (GM) (1993), two-times Georgian Chess Championship winner (1982, 1988), Chess Olympiad individual bronze medalist (1996).

 Biography

 From the early 1980s, Giorgi Giorgadze was one of the leading Georgian chess players.
 In 1982 and 1988 he won Georgian Chess Championship.
-In 1989, Giorgi Giorgadze qualified to the Soviet Chess Championship final tournament, finishing in Odessa in 12th place.
+In 1989, Giorgi Giorgadze qualified to the Soviet Chess Championship final tournament, finishing in Odesa in 12th place.
 In 1997, in Groningen he participated in FIDE World Chess Championship, in which in first round he won Étienne Bacrot and in the second round he lost to Michael Adams.
 In 2007, in Tbilisi he won bronze medal in Georgian Chess Championship.

 Giorgi Giorgadze has participated in international chess tournaments many times, winning or sharing the first places, including in: